cdl-geneseo/geneseo-dictionary/P/Pics.md

 # Pics

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Pics

 Created by  Unknown User (lav4), last modified by  Unknown User (kmo12) on Apr 27, 2015

 noun: abbreviation for pictures.
 Example &quot;Do you have the picks from this weekend?&quot; A common use of this term is the phrase, &quot;Pics or it didn't happen.&quot; K Owen, N-R, 2015.